 The word “dealings” means association.
 Jews normally would have no close social interaction with Samaritans.
 The Jew operated on a policy of avoiding Samaritans because they were half Jew and heretical in belief about the canon of Scripture.
 Their normal relationship was at arm’s length.
 Even with all this in mind, Jesus did not treat the woman as a second-class citizen.
 He did not make her feel inferior for her lack of pedigree.

-The woman was surprised that a pure Jew would speak to a Samaritan, who were not a “pure” race but a mix of Jew and Gentile.
+The woman was surprised that a pure Jew would speak to a Samaritan, who was not of “pure” race but a mix of Jew and Gentile.
 Full-blooded Jews normally would not have any dealings with the half-Jew Samaritans.
 Centuries of mistrust between them produced a deep alienation.

 Jesus broke through levels of prejudice to present His message.